 For those renting serviced apartments, the utility costs (except electricity) are usually included in the renting fee.

-Besides keeping the property - both indoors and outdoors - in tip-top condition, it’s up to the tenant to carry out general maintenance tasks such as replacing blown electrical fuses; keeping drains clear of debris; making minor repairs like unclogging a blocked toilet or touching up bathroom caulks; mending or replacing any articles belonging to the owner that have been damaged or broken during your tenancy.
+Besides keeping the property - both indoors and outdoors - in tip-top condition, it’s up to the tenant to carry out general maintenance tasks such as replacing blown electrical fuses; keeping drains clear of debris; making minor repairs like unclogging a blocked toilet or touching up bathroom caulks; mending or replacing any articles belonging to the owner that has been damaged or broken during your tenancy.

 On the other hand, if the shower has gone kaput, the garage door has jammed, the roof is gushing water or you have discovered a serious termite infestation; immediately acknowledge the landlord and let them handle these issues.

-Regarding electricity, in case there happens to be a power cut in your rental property, the first and foremost thing to do is to check around your neighbourhood.
+Regarding electricity, in case there happens to be a power cut in your rental property, the first and foremost thing to do is to check around your neighborhood.
 If the surrounding apartments or houses are experiencing the same problem, then the power outage is a regional issue and therefore, out of control of the landlords.
 Only after you have been sure that the problem only happens with your house should you notice the landlord and demand adjustments.
 Also, put yourself in the landlord’s shoes and be an empathetic tenant during such occurrences.
 If the Internet is not available during power cuts, find a cafe with free Wifi to do your work, don’t bother the landlord with something that they can’t control.

 No matter what your justification to exit the rental contract prior to its expiry date, tenancy agreements in Vietnam particularly make clear that such action will result in the tenant having to sacrifice all of their security deposit.
 Even when a break or takeover clause is specified in the contract, the ultimate decision will be at the mercy of the landlord’s discretion.